raphaelbarbosaqwerty/car-on-sale/challenge/docs/en/architecture/architecture.md

 # Architecture

-The choose architecture used is based on clean-architecture, trying to avoid over-engineering.
+The chosen architecture used is based on clean-architecture, trying to avoid over-engineering.

 ![image](architecture_flow.png)

-The idea is to has one flow only avoiding cyclical flows on the behavior.
+The idea is to have one flow only avoiding cyclical flows on the behavior.

 ## Datasource removed?